 Does any special equipment make a difference on the Niad?

 Cams: For sure the lightest cams you can get, because you need an extra set for short fixing, are best for the Niad.
-As of 2016, Totem and Totem Basic cams are miles ahead of the competition, with Fixe Aliens (just the older, ‘original’ version) and BD X4s tied for a distant 3rd place behind them.
+As of 2017, Totem and Totem Basic cams are miles ahead of the competition, with Fixe Aliens (the new ‘revolution’ model, or the older ‘original’ versions only) work great, and BD X4s are a distant 3rd place behind them.
+(The other small cams on the market aren’t worth mentioning they’re so much worse than these three).
 The Totem’s unique shape means they fit in the flared pin scars of Yosemite incredibly well.
-One each of the Gold and Red(two bigger sizes) Omega Pacific Link Cams can also be a huge help on the Niad – the top 8-9 pitches of the Nose follow mostly 1″ – 2″ cracks, so you can just push a Link Cam up, while free climbing, or walk two Link cams up, if aiding.
+If you are going to aid the upper part of the route (mostly steep 5.10 and 5.11), then one each of the Gold and Red(two bigger sizes) Omega Pacific Link Cams can also be a huge help on the Niad.
+The top 8-9 pitches of the Nose follow mostly 1″ – 2″ cracks, so you can just push a Link Cam up, while free climbing, or walk two Link cams up, if aiding.

 Shoes: For sure you need a pair of free shoes that you can wear somewhat comfortably for several hours, including occasionally standing in aiders.
 The pair you wore when you climbed the Nose are probably perfect.